Project Euler Problem 37 Solution

 Solution

-It’s nice to know that there are only 11 primes in the entire primedom that qualify, albeit we have no idea of their magnitude.
+It’s nice to know that there are only $11$ primes in the entire primedom that qualify, albeit we have no idea of their magnitude.
 This uncertainty is why we generate primes dynamically rather than relying on a finite prime list with an arbitrary upper limit.

 The core of this solution lies in two functions: is_prime and is_trunc.
 The is_prime function, discussed in the introduction, simply checks if a number is prime. is_trunc, on the other hand, converts the number to a string and uses slicing to remove digits from both the beginning and end, verifying the primeness of each truncated form.
-This function only returns True if all truncated variants are prime.
+This function only returns True if all truncated iterations are prime.

 Explanation of Slicing

 There are some key observations: Single-digit primes are excluded from consideration.
-Any truncatable prime larger than 100 cannot contain digits from the set {2, 4, 5, 6, 8, 0}—such digits would yield composites when truncated from the right.
-Primes under 100 are exempt from this rule, as they only have two digits, so numbers like 23 with two prime digits qualify as a truncatable prime.
-Lastly, any original or truncated form must end in a 3 or 7.
+Any truncatable prime larger than $100$ cannot contain digits from the set {$2$, $4$, $5$, $6$, $8$, $0$}—such digits would yield composites when truncated from the right.
+Primes under $100$ are exempt from this rule, as they only have two digits, so numbers like $23$ with two prime digits qualify as a truncatable prime.
+Lastly, any original or truncated form must end in a $3$ or $7$.

 By applying these observations we lessen the size of our search space significantly.
-So, off we go, searching for the 11 primes, without bounds, and wait for the results.
+So, off we go, searching for the $11$ primes, without bounds, and wait for the results.

 HackerRank version